vbisin/Time-Series-Forecasting-using-Machine-Learning/README.md

-# We have 6 major python scripts (SVM_mode, googleIndustryCrawler.py, getData.py, Extra.py. clustering.py, and plotClusters.py) that we use for our project (we have preprocessed the data already).
+# Time Series Forecasting using Machine Learning

-## i) SVM_model.py  (Run this file , it contains the SMV model and plots the error rates)
+## i) SVM_model.py
+(Run this file, it contains the SMV model and plots the error rates)

 1) Define the 24 technical indicators for our input X and a output Y for 1,5, and 10 day projections.